Piano Lesson (TV series)

-Piano Lesson was a British television series which aired on the BBC during 1950.
+Piano Lesson is a British television series which aired on the BBC during 1950.
 It was hosted by the pianist, teacher and broadcaster Sidney Harrison.
 The first series was aimed at beginners, while the second series intermediate students.
 Harrison also gave piano lessons on other programmes during the 1950s, including the BBC's children's session.

 The series is likely lost, as very few telerecordings exist of BBC television from before 1953.